survos/survos-documentation-orig/modules/survey-types/ivr_scheduled.rst

 ..
 This file was automatically generated from SCRIPT_NAME -- do not modify it except to change the relevant twig file!

-..  _participant_screener_type:
+..  _ivr_scheduled_type:

-Screener Surveys
+Scheduled Calls Surveys
 =======================================
-Used to screen potential study participants
+Calls sent on schedule (IVR)

 Basic Workflow
 -------------------------
-* Configure a Screener Survey
+* Configure a Scheduled Calls Survey
 * Design Survey Questions
 * Preview with Dummy Data
 * Activate